cs124/labs/Lab2_LogisticRegression_Solutions.md

 z_{\text{new}} = (0.15)(3) + 0.05 = 0.50 \Rightarrow \hat{y}_{\text{new}} = s(0.50) > 0.5.
 $$

+We will now reconvene as a class to discuss Case 1 before moving on.

 ---

 ### Case 2: The same comment is labeled negative ($y=0$)